7 Best Places to Live in New York with a Dog in 2025

 If you rely upon a dog for medical or psychiatric reasons, no building is allowed to prohibit that dog from residing on the premises with you, including any breed restrictions.

-This includes the most common--the seeing-eye or guide dogs as well as an emotional support dog.
+This includes the most common--the seeing-eye or guide dogs and an emotional support dog.

-The most important thing is to provide documentation from a medical professional that your dog is a necessity for your livelihood or disability (should it not be apparent).
+The most important thing is to provide documentation from a medical professional that your dog is necessary for your livelihood or disability (should it not be apparent).

-There are people out there with serious emotional and psychiatric issues who respond well to the treatment of a support dog.
+There are people out there with severe emotional and psychiatric issues who respond well to the treatment of a support dog.

-Your landlord is within their rights to request written proof that the emotional support dog is a necessity from a therapeutic professional.
+Your landlord is entitled to request written proof from a therapeutic professional that the emotional support dog is necessary.

 What Are the Different Types of Assistance Dogs?